Proposed Rule Could Evict 55,000 Children From Subsidized Housing

 "Another, and perhaps the likeliest scenario, would be that HUD would have to reduce the quantity and quality of assisted housing in response to higher costs," says the agency.
 For public housing, that would likely "have an impact on the quality of service, e.g., maintenance of the units and possibly deterioration of the units that could lead to vacancy."

-The agency says in some cases, the proposed rule could lead to more homelessness.
+The agency says that in some cases, the proposed rule could lead to more homelessness.
 "Temporary homelessness could arise for a household, if they are unable to find alternative housing, for example in tight housing markets," says HUD.
 The cost of that homelessness is estimated to be from $20,000 to $50,000 a year, per individual.

 The analysis raises the possibility of alternative rule changes that could ease the impact on poor families.
 One would be to grandfather all the current mixed families receiving aid and only apply the rule going forward.
 Another possibility would be to apply the rule only to households in which the leaseholder is undocumented.
 HUD says this "would likely limit the adverse impact of the transition on eligible children."